alexellis/mkaas/README.md

 The [kube-virt](https://github.com/kubevirt/kubevirt) project has an open issue suggesting [this is in the works for them](https://github.com/kubevirt/kubevirt/issues/736).

+* What else could this do?

+It could be used to create `docker-machine` VMs instead of `minikube` clusters for temporary environments to perform isolated Docker builds.

 ## Usage:

+This step is optional if you want to do development.

 * Install [operator-sdk](https://github.com/operator-framework/operator-sdk)